Social Scientist and Research Associate, ITRR; Instructor.

 - Email: email@example.com

 In 2015, I returned to Montana which I now call my home.
 My doctorate dissertation research was focused on defining, measuring and refining an identity of peace in the U.S. section of Waterton-Glacier International Peace Park.
 I used both qualitative and quantitative research methods, and was aimed at advancing the peace park concept and enhancing the value of the peace designation.
-In summer 2019, I defended my Ph.D. and am now teaching at the Department of Society and Conservation.
+In summer 2019, I defended my Ph.D. and am now teaching at the Departments of Society and Conservation and Geography.

 Ph.D.
 Forestry and Conservation Sciences: 2019, University of Montana

 M.S.
 Parks, Tourism and Recreation Management: 2012, University of Montana (Fulbright scholar)

 B.S.
 Geography: 2001, Lomonosov Moscow State University

 GPHY-121: Human Geography

 PTRM-217: Parks and Outdoor Recreation Management

 PTRM-528: Tourism and Protected Areas: Striving for Sustainability